ellemouton/website/content/posts/open_channel_pre_taproot.md

 `bob_payment_key_1`, `bob_to_self_delay` and `revoke_pubkey_1a`
 - since the TXID for the funding tx is now known, she can complete the input too.

-She know knows everything she needs to know in order to sign this transaction herself _but_ she is still missing Bob’s signature for this transaction.
+She now knows everything she needs to know in order to sign this transaction herself _but_ she is still missing Bob’s signature for this transaction.

  ![](/openChanPt1/1a_3.png#center)